 - Desire to change and willingness to undergo treatment

-- Adequacy of social support system
+- Adequacy of a social support system

-- Plans for ongoing care
+- Plans for continuing care

-Polysubstance Addiction – Is There Hope?
+Polysubstance Addiction – There Is Hope